Riot Games: Sponsorship with Saudi Arabian city

 Riot had announced a planned partnership with the developing city of Neom in Saudi Arabia in July 2020, with the city to sponsor the upcoming League of Legends European Championship series.
 Shortly after the announcement, fans of the game, as well as Riot employees, criticized the company over social media and their streaming channels over the partnership, citing Saudi Arabia's record on human rights and the violent attempts to evict the Howeitat tribe from the area during the city's construction.
 Riot canceled the partnership within a few days in response, apologizing and saying that the partnership had been rushed.

 Marketing using a character’s mental health struggles

-Riot was criticized for marketing a new League of Legends character, Seraphine, by creating an in-character Twitter account in which they alluded to her struggles with her mental health, including low self-esteem, anxiety, and impostor syndrome.
+Riot was criticized for marketing a new League of Legends character, Seraphine, by creating an in-character Twitter account in which it alluded to her struggles with her mental health, including low self-esteem, anxiety, and impostor syndrome.
 Some wrote that the account was an attempt to trick players into feeling close to her in an attempt to advertise.
 Creative director Patrick Morales said that, although he was "proud" of the members of the team who worked on the campaign, it had "an unintended impact outside of the narrative we wanted to tell".